• Full-time, permanent position

-The Director, Finance & Corporate Services will directly manage a number of budgets and a team of eight direct reports: Chief Financial Officer, Human Resources Manager, Building Services Manager, IT Manager, Design Studio Manager, Graphic Design Manager, Archives & Records Management Coordinator and Receptionist.
+The Director, Finance and Corporate Services will directly manage a number of budgets and a team of eight direct reports including the Chief Financial Officer, Human Resources Manager, Building Services Manager, IT Services Manager, IT Project Manager, Graphic Design Manager, Design Studio Manager, and Receptionist/Office Coordinator.

 Tasks and responsibilities of the position

-• Taking the lead on policy development in areas related to the health of MCA as a business and its sustainability into the future (economic, social and environmental)
+• Taking the lead on policy development in areas related to the health of the MCA as a business and its sustainability into the future (economic, social and environmental).

-• Devising, maintaining and leading processes that support planning, performance management and risk management across the operation, including oversight of WHS practices
+• Devising, maintaining and leading processes that support planning, performance management and risk management across the operation.

-• Managing the regular audit of these processes, and MCA’s relationship with external auditors
+• Managing the regular audit of these processes, and the MCA’s relationship with external auditors.

-• Taking the lead in the delivery of continuous business improvement within MCA, including by convening and leading cross-disciplinary project groups to resolve particular process or system issues, particularly in the Digital space
+• Taking the lead in the delivery of continuous business improvement within the MCA, including by convening and leading cross-disciplinary project groups to resolve particular process or system issues, particularly in the digital space.

-• Supporting the Director in other ongoing aspects of corporate governance and compliance, managing relationships with external legal advisors where appropriate
+• Supporting the Director in other ongoing aspects of corporate governance and compliance and managing relationships with external legal advisors where appropriate.

-Accountabilities of the position as a member of MCA’s Senior team are:
+Accountabilities as a member of MCA’s leadership team:

-Leadership of MCA Australia and the provision of clear direction and support to staff to ensure a high level of staff effectiveness and job satisfaction.
+Leadership of the MCA, and the provision of clear direction and support to staff to ensure a high level of staff effectiveness and job satisfaction.

-The person we are looking for is a highly organised individual, with senior level experience in business management, probably in an arts or cultural organisation or not-for-profit.
-They have a track record in developing strategy and policy, overseeing planning and budgeting processes and managing and reporting against performance.
-They have high standards and an ability both to operate at a big picture level and to attend to detail.
-Creative and innovative, the candidate will have an enthusiasm for continual improvement and experience in managing change.
+The person we are looking for is a highly organised individual, with senior level experience in business management, possibly in an arts or cultural organisation or not-for-profit.
+They will have a track record in developing strategy and policy, overseeing planning and budgeting processes and managing and reporting against performance.
+They will have high standards and an ability both to operate at a big picture level and to attend to detail.
+Creative and innovative, they will have an enthusiasm for continuous improvement and experience in managing change.
 Financial or business qualifications are essential, and experience of acting as company secretary is preferred.
-The candidate will be a strong communicator, capable of leading on the MCA’s public sector funding and institutional relationships.
+They will be a strong communicator, capable of leading on the MCA’s public sector funding and institutional relationships.
 They will be keen to play an active part in a dynamic management team within the MCA.